lukasgoetzweiss/ab_lab/README.md

 ### Run docker image

-Make sure you have [docker](https://docs.docker.com/) installed on your machine and run the following command in bash to build a local docker image and
+Make sure you have [docker](https://docs.docker.com/) installed on your machine and run the following command to build and run a local docker image

 ```
 docker build -t test .